zenimtiazz/codelinestest/README.md

 - And now test is working 👏🏼

 - So refactoring part is almost done we can still avoid repitition of code by extracting method which I am going to do but still its fun part to do.

+- And the last thing which I did is extracting methods for every item so thats way its more cleaner✔️

+### Refactoring Done ✅